 This page describes the various ways by which you can store bibliographic information (e.g. of books, journal articles, and web pages) as items in Zotero.
 To learn more about storing files (such as PDFs or images), and attaching files to items, see the files page.

 One of Zotero's most convenient features is its ability to find bibliographic information on the web pages you visit.
-For example, when you are looking at the record for a book in an online library catalog, Zotero will often show a book icon in the address bar of your browser (circled in red)
+For example, when you are looking at the record for a book in an online library catalog, Zotero's save button in the Firefox toolbar will often switch the icon a book (circled in red):

 When you click this book icon, Zotero will save all of the bibliographic information about that book to your library, in a newly created “Book” item.
 On some web pages that list information about multiple items (e.g. a list of Google Scholar search results), Zotero will show a folder icon.
 Clicking this folder icon will open a window in which you can select the items that you want to save to your library:

 If you have selected a collection in the left-hand column of Zotero (that is, a collection is highlighted in the left column rather than “My Library”), items are saved into that collection.

 Whether or not Zotero can recognize bibliographic information on a web page depends on the web page.
 Some websites use a standard way to provide Zotero with data (via embedded metadata).
 For other sites, Zotero relies on website-specific translators.
 Zotero works with most library catalogs, several popular websites such as Amazon.com and NYTimes.com, and many (gated) databases and websites of scientific publishers.
 Just look for icons in the toolbar or address bar of your browser (for more information, see our compatible websites list).
 By default, translator updates are automatically installed, independent of Zotero updates.